matteomonti/nocs/docs/README.md

 {
   //[...]

+  my_engine.reset.energy.id(1, 10.5)
-  my_engine.reset.energy.id(1, 10.5) // I want to set the energy of the molecule with id 1 to 10.5 units of energy
+  // set the energy of the molecule with id 1 to 10.5 units of energy

+  my_engine.reset.energy.tag(heavy, 0.1)
-  my_engine.reset.energy.tag(heavy, 0.1) // I want to set the energy of all the molecules with tag heavy to 0.1 units of energy
+  // set the energy of all the molecules with tag heavy to 0.1 units of energy

+  my_engine.reset.energy.all(1.0)
-  my_engine.reset.energy.all(1.0) // Now every molecule has 1 unit of energy as energy }
+  // Now every molecule has 1 unit of energy as energy }
 ```
 ### And now, some grpahics